Frequently Asked Questions About Placenta Encapsulation.

 What qualifications do you have to prepare my placenta?

 I have completed and annually maintained certifications with placenta encapsulation-specific OSHA BloodBorne Pathogen, Louisiana Safe Food Handlers, and finally with the international certifying board of the Association of Placenta Preparation Arts (APPA).
 APPA is the most thorough, inclusive and internationally recognized and respected placenta arts certifications available.
 APPA holds its graduates to the very highest standards and protocols.
 Their graduates are extensively board reviewed to ensure safe practice, and they also set those standards for the industry.
 It takes around a year on average to ascertain the initial training and certification and then an annual recertification process is maintained to keep us up-to-date on all new protocols and studies.

 Visit www.placentaassociation.com for more information and to confirm the certification of Tiffany Wyatt, APPAC.

-Yes!
-Once you've delivered and are ready for your placenta to be picked up, text your specialist.
-She will make arrangements with you for pick up and she will meet your support person at the front door of the hospital.
+Your specialist will make arrangements with you and if you are local, she will meet your support person at the front door of the hospital.
 Your support person will hand the packed placenta transport kit directly to your specialist in her vehicle.